 Creating a Workspace

-After adding relevant conversations, it’s time to select your workspace layout using the icon.
-Some members prefer to view their workplace conversations all at once in a tiled grid, while others prefer vertical columns or horizontal lists.
+When it comes to the layout of your Workspace, some members prefer to view their workplace conversations all at once in a 2 x 3 tiled grid, while others prefer a 1 x 3 vertical column or a 2 x 1 horizontal list.
 We recommend testing out a few different layouts before settling on the one that works best for you.

 Once you have chosen the right layout, you may reorganize the order and arrangement of your conversations within that layout.
 Simply click, hold, and drag a conversation tile to a different location within the layout.

 If you need to delete your Workspace, select the green gear icon and click on Delete Workspace at the bottom right of the Edit Workspace menu.